microsoft/CosmosDB_Multi-Tenant/README.md

 4) Business Owners and the support Team at each tenant location need to access the availability and book/change reservation as per their customer request.

-You may want to create two document models.
-One to keep Reservation info and the other one to keep availability info.

-* Customer searches for the availability using the availability_doc.
-* Reservation data will be inserted as soon as customer completes the reservation booking.
-* Customers, Hotel Managers, Hotel support team can access the reservation at anytime.

 <img src="./images/CosmosDB_MultiTenant_Hotel_Business_Data_Model.jpg" alt="Cosmos DB Document Model diagram" width="600">